lammps/lammps/doc/src/Developer_write_pair.rst

 The "override" property helps to detect unexpected mismatches because compilation will stop with an error in case the signature of a function is changed in the base class without also changing it in all derived classes.
 For example, if this change added an optional argument with a default value, then all existing source code *calling* the function would not need changes and still compile, but the function in the derived class would no longer override the one in the base class due to the different number of arguments and the behavior of the pair style is thus changed in an unintended way.
-Using "override" keyword prevents such issues.
+Using the "override" keyword prevents such issues.

 .. code-block:: c++